 - Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
 This is why many medical experts recommend taking regular alcohol-free days off from drinking to ensure you don't become addicted to alcohol.
 Test out having a break for yourself and see what positive results you notice.

-- Keep a drink diary If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the unit guidelines.
+- Keep a drink diary If you choose to drink, recording exactly what you’ve drunk during the week will tell you whether you're keeping within the low risk drinking guidelines.
 Our free Drinkaware: Track and Calculate Units app is perfect for tracking your drinks when you’re out and about.